Joseph Bankman: Personal life

-Bankman is the husband of Barbara Fried and the father of Sam Bankman-Fried and Gabe Bankman-Fried.
-He is the brother-in-law of Linda P. Fried.

-The couple live in Stanford, California.
-In the wake of threats to Sam's life, the couple are reportedly spending $10,000 a week for armed security around their home while their son is under house arrest.
+Bankman's partner is Stanford Law School professor emeritus Barbara Fried (sister of Linda P. Fried), whom he met in 1988 while teaching at Stanford.
+The couple did not marry because they felt it was unfair to gay couples who could not legally marry.
+They have two sons, Sam Bankman-Fried and Gabe Bankman-Fried.
+Bankman and his partner live in Stanford, California.

 FTX

+In 2021, Bankman took a leave of absence from Stanford Law to work full time at FTX.
-Bankman's son, Sam Bankman-Fried, has been indicted on multiple felony counts—conspiracy to commit wire fraud, wire fraud, conspiracy to commit commodities fraud, conspiracy to commit securities fraud, conspiracy to commit money laundering, and conspiracy to defraud the Federal Election Commission and commit campaign finance violations—after serving as the founder and former CEO of the FTX cryptocurrency exchange, which collapsed amid allegations of fraud in November 2022.

-Bankman was a paid part-time employee of FTX prior to its bankruptcy.
+Bankman's son, Sam Bankman-Fried, was convicted of seven felony counts—conspiracy to commit wire fraud, conspiracy to commit commodities fraud, conspiracy to commit securities fraud, conspiracy to commit money laundering, and conspiracy to defraud the Federal Election Commission and commit campaign finance violations—after serving as the founder and former CEO of the FTX cryptocurrency exchange, which collapsed amid allegations of fraud in November 2022.
+Joseph Bankman was a paid part-time employee of FTX prior to its bankruptcy.
 He worked for the company for 11 months and focused much of his work on charitable operations.

-He also raised funds for the firm before its bankruptcy.
-Via a connection to his former Stanford Law School student Orlando Bravo, Bankman made an introduction which led to a $125 million investment in FTX from private equity firm Thoma Bravo in June 2021.
+In 2017, he interviewed and hired the first lawyers employed by Alameda Research, his son's cryptocurrency trading firm.
+He reportedly also served as the first attorney for FTX when the exchange was in its nascent stages.
+He also raised funds for the firm before its bankruptcy; via a connection to his former Stanford Law School student Orlando Bravo, Bankman made an introduction which led to a $125 million investment in FTX from private equity firm Thoma Bravo in June 2021.

 Bankman arrived in the Bahamas as FTX entered bankruptcy.
 In early November, he called Anthony Scaramucci on behalf of FTX to ask if Scaramucci and SkyBridge Capital could help the company raise billions of dollars to meet customer redemptions.

-After his son's indictment, Joseph Bankman has come under scrutiny for his part in the business.
-In 2017, he interviewed and hired the first lawyers employed by Alameda Research, his son's cryptocurrency trading firm.
-He reportedly also served as the first attorney for FTX when the exchange was in its nascent stages.
+After his son's indictment, Joseph Bankman came under scrutiny for his part in the business.
+Bankman and Fried were sued by the team overseeing the FTX bankruptcy in September 2023.
+The lawsuit alleged they unjustly enriched themselves, receiving a $10 million cash gift and a $16.4 million beachfront property in The Bahamas.

-No evidence has emerged linking Joseph Bankman or his wife to any criminal practices.
-He has hired a lawyer and will not be teaching at Stanford this winter.

-Bankman and his wife were signatories to a beachfront residence in Old Fort Bay, Bahamas, that is part of the FTX bankruptcy.
-A spokesperson for Bankman and his wife said they were trying to return the property to FTX.